Visiting The 7 Natural Wonders Of The World

 National Park for the Natural World Wonder’s Grand Canyon

-One of the easiest natural wonders to reach is the Grand Canyon.
-Located in the Grand Canyon National Park in Arizona, this 277-mile-long gorge was carved by the roaring Colorado River 30-35 million years ago — and it's still growing due to natural erosion caused by the elements.
+One of the easiest 7 Natural Wonders of the World to reach is the Grand Canyon.
+Located in the Grand Canyon National Park in Arizona, this 277-mile-long gorge was carved by the roaring Colorado River 30-35 million years ago —, and it's still growing due to natural erosion caused by the elements.
 It isn't the world's longest or steepest canyon (though it is, impressively, over a mile deep).
 But it's historically recognized as the largest, which is why it holds a place on the current natural wonders list.
 It's also considered by many visitors to be one of the most beautiful places in North America.
 The vivid colors of the canyon's exposed rocks and its sheer size make it feel like an otherworldly landscape.
 Experiencing it firsthand is easy, thanks to plenty of lookouts, tours and activities geared toward visitors.
-You can drive to Skywalk Bridge at the canyon's West Rim and peer at its gorges through the bridge's glass floor.
+You can drive to the Skywalk Bridge at the canyon's West Rim and peer at its gorges through the bridge's glass floor.
 Or, cruise through it on a rafting tour along the Colorado River — the options are endless.

-Snorkel or Scuba Drive in the Great Barrier Reef
+Snorkel Or Scuba Dive In The Great Barrier Reef

 Australia Great Barrier Reef